OfficeDev/rialto/readme.md

 To use:

 1. Set up a Teams bot using the instructions above and add it to the team you want it to listen to.
-You will need the bot *appId* and *password*. **IMPORTANT NOTE**: The bot relies on the ability to receive messages even when not explicitly @-mentioned; this feature is not yet broadly available.
+You will need the bot *appId* and *password*. **IMPORTANT NOTE**: The bot relies on the ability to receive messages even when not explicitly @-mentioned.
 1. Set up Azure storage with tables named *agenda*, *conversations*, *replies*, and *metadata*.
 See state.js for schema details.
 You will need to pre-seed the *agenda* and *metadata* table with some content (using Azure Storage Explorer, for example).
 1. Deploy the application to a web site host of your choice.
 Azure App Services is recommended, but any Node.js host should do.
 You will need to make sure the following environment variables are set:
     * `APPSETTING_BOT_APP_ID`